-The Group's financial instruments comprise cash and cash equivalents, trade and other receivables, due from related parties, construction bond, trade and other payables (excluding statutory payable), notes payable, mortgage payable, lease liabilities, due to related parties and dividends payable.
+The Group's financial instruments comprise cash and cash equivalents, trade receivables, due from related parties, construction bond, trade and other payables (excluding statutory payable), notes payable, mortgage payable, lease liabilities, and due to related parties.
 The main purpose of these financial liabilities is to finance the Group's operations.